 Sometimes neighborhood dynamics feels more like voodoo than an art or a science.
 But we can assure you that someone somewhere has invented a successful approach to your issues--even if it is a work-intensive approach.

-You could return to the first part of this page by clicking on the 1 button below, continue to part 3 on how to structure the new organization, or check out the topic-related pages below, especially the general one on neighborhood associations (photo link below, left).
+You could return to the first part of this page by clicking on the 1 button below, continue to part 3 on how to structure the new organization, or check out the topic-related pages below, especially the general one on neighborhood associations (last photo link below).